raiguard/loli.kak/README.md

 # kak-loli

-An implementation of proper [location lists](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) for [kakoune](https://kakoune.org). kak does have a naive `goto` functionality for its built-in `grep`, `make`, and `spell` utilities, but these duplicate a lot of code, do not work well when lines are changed, and are generally a hacked implementation.
-This plugin aims to provide a standard interface for kakoune tools to use, for generic global and client-specific location lists.
+An implementation of proper [location lists](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) for [kakoune](https://kakoune.org).

+kakoune does have a basic goto implementation for its built-in `grep`, `make`, and `spell` tools, but these are very naive and are easily prone to breakage.
+Additionally, a plugin or script that wishes to implement this kind of functionality has to do it all again from scratch, resulting in a fractured ecosystem and lots of duplicate code.

+`kak-loli` aims to provide a standard interface for scripts to populate a location list, then provide a single set of commands for iterating, viewing, and navigating these lists.

 ## Project status